sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-31_the-sarvatman-hymn-to-vishnu.md

 +++
-title = "The sarvAtman hymn toxa0viShNu"
+title = "The sarvAtman hymn to viShNu"

 +++
 The sarvAtmAn hymn to viShNu shows some variations between recensions